smokydastona/micro_co-cross_vs-code_extension/README.md

 1. **Critic**: finds issues/risks/alternatives.
 2. **Builder**: produces an improved version + action items.

+Then it can keep iterating Critic → Builder until the checklist is empty (bounded by a max round setting).

 So this extension provides a practical workflow: